 Rosehips grow on roses after they are done blooming (you can read more about rosehips here).
 They have a shiny skin and are usually red-orange in color.
 Depending on the rose variety they can be pretty small or as big as a bing cherry.

 Any rose will produce rosehips but I prefer Rosa Rugosa (Japanese rose), or if you live in Europe or Asia Rosa Rubiginosa (sweet briar) or Rosa Canina (dog rose).

 These small red fruits of the rosebush are super healthy!
 They are one of the most concentrated sources of Vitamin C!
-One tablespoon of this rosehip jam covers your daily need of this vitamin.
-They also contain high levels of Vitamins B and K and are full of antioxidants.
-Only one (1) tablespoon of this jam covers your daily need for Vitamin C!
+One tablespoon of this rosehip jam covers your daily need for this vitamin.
+They also contain high levels of Vitamin E, B, and K and are full of antioxidants.
+Only one tablespoon of this jam covers your daily need for Vitamin C!

-Therefore, rosehips are great in the cold and flu season since they strengthen the immune system.
+Therefore, rosehips are a natural way in the cold and flu season to strengthen the immune system.

 Rosehips can also be used for mild stomach upsets.

 Drinking the delicious tea from rose hips is helpful for any type of urinary tract infection.
 However, if you do want a deep red color, I recommend you add hibiscus flowers to your tea.

 Ingredients for Rosehip Jam